A collection of evidence-based guidelines to help you optimize your dental hygiene education practice.

 National Dental Hygiene Research Agenda

-ADHA acknowledges the importance of a body of research unique to dental hygiene in defining it as a profession and developing it into a discipline.
-The aim of the National Dental Hygiene Research Agenda (NDHRA) is to provide a framework to guide those members of the profession who desire to add to the body of knowledge that defines the dental hygiene profession.
-In recognition of its importance to the dental hygiene profession, ADHA is committed to regularly updating the NDHRA as the dental hygiene body of knowledge continues to grow.
+The NDHRA provides a framework to guide members who desire to add to the body of knowledge that defines the dental hygiene profession.
+ADHA is committed to regularly updating this resource as the profession’s body of knowledge grows.

-Dental Workforce Shortages Research: Data to Navigate Today’s Labor Market
+Dental Workforce Shortages: Data to Navigate Today’s Labor Market

 The ADA Health Policy Institute partnered with the ADHA, ADAA, DANB, and IgniteDA to research factors affecting workplace satisfaction and retention in dental practices.
 Based on data from thousands of dental professionals collected in 2022, this report identifies key strategies to improve workforce satisfaction and address current staffing shortages in the dental sector.